oiad/ZSC/README.md

 	```

 5. Replace your original description.ext with the one provided or merge the contents if you have modified your own version.

+6. If you are running Epoch 1.0.6 and NOT running Epoch 1.0.6.1+ you must uncomment: <code>//player_humanityMorph = compile preprocessFileLineNumbers "dayz_code\compile\player_humanityMorph.sqf";</code> in dayz_code\init\compiles.sqf since it doesn't refresh coins on a skin change.
+Epoch 1.0.6.1+ fixes this issue so you do not need to run it.

 # dayz_server folder install: